isaacdandrea/RaioTransporte-BackEnd/README.md

 - Static assets are collected at build time and served by WhiteNoise within each instance, avoiding shared storage.

-Cloud Run can automatically scale the service to multiple instances based on request load.
+Cloud Run automatically scales the service to multiple instances based on request load.
 Update `_MAX_INSTANCES` in `cloudbuild.yaml` or override via deployment flags to cap scaling as needed.
+AWS App Runner performs similar HTTP-based autoscaling (maintaining at least one warm instance), while AWS Lambda + API Gateway scales to zero and provisions instances per request through the web adapter bundled in the image.